-was very considerable, as owing to the dif-ference in gauge of the adjacent lines they were unable to afford any unistance.
-Pas-senger traffic was not however, altogether suspended, as trains from either direction approached as closely as possible, and their passengers, mails, and baggage were trans-terred from one to the other.
-The discom-lers attending this operation was poressed fort attending this operation was increased by the atmosphere being rather mw and by the atmosphere being rather my and cold, as well as by the wet and muddy condition of the embankments.
-The Union Station waiting rooms were crowded all the evening by people anxiously waiting for the express to come on and take them east.
-The came in shortly after eleven, and left twenty minutes after rofitsagtwenty minutes after,
+was very considerable, as owing to the difference in gauge of the adjacent lines they were unable to afford any assistance.
+Passenger traffic was not, however, altogether suspended, as trains from either direction approached as closely as possible, and their passengers, mails, and baggage were translerred from one to the other.
+The discominct attending this operation was increased by the stmosphers being rather raw and cold, as well as by the wet and meddy condition of the embankments.
+The Union Station waiting rooms were crowded all the express to come on and take them east, the came in shortly after eleven, and left twenty minutes after.